hungarian-notation/eonz-giveaway-bot/README.md

 The following control channel commands are supported:

-* `!say <message>` - sends a message to the public text channel
+* `$say <message>` - sends a message to the public text channel
-* `!announce` - sends the contest announcement to the public text channel
+* `$announce` - sends the contest announcement to the public text channel
-* `!status` - displays the current number of eligible contestants
+* `$status` - displays the current number of eligible contestants
+* `$list <all|winners>` - displays the names of the winners, or all engaged users
-* `!draw <count>` - draw a number of winners, announcing it into general chat and sending them the server details
+* `$draw <count>` - draw a number of winners, announcing it into general chat and sending them the server details
-* `!reset-discord-username <discord-username>` - reset the status of the named discord user
+* `$reset-discord-username <discord-username>` - reset the status of the named discord user
-* `!reset-discord-id <discord-id>` - Reset the status of the discord user with the given id.
+* `$reset-discord-id <discord-id>` - Reset the status of the discord user with the given id.
 This is only needed in the unlikely case where two users have the same user name.